limine-bootloader/limine/README.md

 *Note: `xorriso` is required.*

-And do not forget to also run `limine-deploy` on the generated image:
+And do not forget to also run `limine bios-install` on the generated image:
 ```
-limine-deploy image.iso
+limine bios-install image.iso
 ```

 `<relative path of limine-cd.bin>` is the relative path of